Environmental Management

 Commitment to Emissions Reduction:

 John.
-C Munro Hamilton International Airport, a wholly owned subsidiary of TradePort International Corporation and part of the Vantage Airport Group, is fully committed to reducing its impact on the environment.
+C Munro Hamilton International Airport, a wholly owned subsidiary of TradePort International Corporation and part of Vantage Group, is fully committed to reducing its impact on the environment.
 Utilizing best-in-class resources in environmental management and sustainability through Vantage, Hamilton International will look to achieve reductions in key resource usage performance indicators while improving other processes in a sustainable manner.

 For more information on Hamilton International’s Commitment to Emissions Reduction, please click here.